mjsong07/vue2-keepalive-memory-bug/README.md

 7. Click the add button to create a4-component ， now the usedJSHeapSize is about 330mb.
 8. Click the  a4-component delete button to remove a4-component ，but the usedJSHeapSize still 330mb.
 9. See the usedJSHeapSize output is not to reduce, now the memory is leak.

-# view the Operating steps through by operating_steps.gif
-# view memory analysis by memory_analysis.gif
-# explain
+# What is expected?
+click the a4-component delete button ，I expected the usedJSHeapSize total is  250mb，but it didn't happen.
+# What is actually happening?
+the usedJSHeapSize total still is about 330mb.
+# Any additional comments? (optional)
-When you click the add button ,the usedJSHeapSize will increase about 80mb. click four times ,the usedJSHeapSize total is about 330mb. next click the a4-component delete button ，the usedJSHeapSize Should be reduce 80mb，but it didn't happen.
+When you click the add button ,the usedJSHeapSize will increase about 80mb. click four times ,the usedJSHeapSize total is about 330mb. next click the a4-component delete button ，the usedJSHeapSize Should be reduce 80mb，expected is about 250mb. but usedJSHeapSize total still is about 330mb. you can view operating_steps.gif Steps to reproduce and view memory_analysis.gif to find the memory leak reason.
 # memory analysis
-use the chrome memory tool ，We can find The bug because the a3-component.componentInstance.$vnode.parent.componentOptions.children[0] is a4-component. so the a4-component can not be Memory free.
+use the chrome memory tool and analysis report  ，We can find The bug because the a3-component.componentInstance.$vnode.parent.componentOptions.children[0] is a4-component.so the a4-component can not be Memory free.
 # fixed the bug
 I try to fixed the bug in the vue2.7.12 -> keepalive.js -> render()
 path: src\core\components\keep-alive.ts